 Anyway, the trick was that usually the employee uses the list of tasks in CRM, plus he logs into client cards.
 To implement his plan, the malefactor needed to visit at least 10 pages in order to photograph them.
 Based on this observation, we created in Kickidler a violation of the web address, namely, of the 10th page of CRM base, and saw all the people who visited it.

-Then we looked at the videos of users' actions that were recorded by the program (Kickidler) on this page, identified suspicious activity of several employees, recorded time when this suspicious behavior occurred and looked through the CCTV footage during these time periods.
+Then we looked at the videos of users' actions that were recorded by the video recording feature (Kickidler) on this page, identified suspicious activity of several employees, recorded time when this suspicious behavior occurred and looked through the CCTV footage during these time periods.
 And that's where we got lucky.
 Turned out that one of the managers during a lunch break photographed the screen of the personal computer on his phone when nobody was at the office.
 In fact, many suspected that employee anyway.

 Kickidler: What's his future like?

-Michael: I can't disclose such information, but I will tell this – he doesn't work for us any more.
+Michael: I can't disclose such information, but I will tell this – he doesn't work for us anymore.
 Of course, the damage that he caused can't be undone, but at least we got rid of the saboteur who could do a lot of other evil things in the future.

 Did you enjoy the article?
 Subscribe to us on social media.